Idden/ML-Things/README.md

 # ML-Things
 This repo will consist of all the learning exercises given to me about machine learning.
-It will firstly consist of numpy methods to create a single perceptron that recognizes 0 or 1.
-Later in the labs I learn how to use TensorFlow and PyTorch.
+In the labs I learn how to use TensorFlow.

+Topics Include:
+Multilayer Perceptrons
+Convolutional Neural Networks
+MNIST Dataset 0 or 1 Classifier
+MNIST Dataset Digit Classifier
+CFAR-10 Image Classifier

+The code layout in Lab_Exercises folder is provided by my advisor and adjusted based on the assignment's instructions.
+The code in Review_References folder is provided by d2l.ai and used for learning.